Today, I want to discuss cold market recruiting and its dangers.

 By ‘ticking' me and our community members off, this person set themselves back months and maybe even years in the long run, by damaging influential relationships, for the sake of short term returns.

-And this is what you really want to avoid with cold market recruiting — burning bridges and ruining the relationships you have with people, especially people of influence or those whom will eventually will become influential.
+And this is what you really want to avoid with cold market recruiting — burning bridges and ruining the relationships you have with people, especially people of influence or those who will eventually become influential.

 Because people don't tend to forget when you violate their trust.